microsoft/azuredevopslabs/labs/vstsextend/eclipse/e2eeclipse/readme.md

     ![Build is running to validate the PR](images/pr-overview.png)

-    > **Note**: If there was a merge conflict, VSTS would warn you on the overview page.
+    {% include note.html content= "If there was a merge conflict, VSTS would warn you on the overview page.
 If there is no warning to this effect, then Git will be able to auto-merge the PR into the target branch.

-    > **Note**: You configured the release to only trigger when successful builds off the master branch are available.
-Since this build is not building from the master branch, these changes will not yet be deployed.
+    You configured the release to only trigger when successful builds off the master branch are available.
+Since this build is not building from the master branch, these changes will not yet be deployed." %}

 1. Click on the Files tab to open the file compare.
 Note the changes.

     ![PR File Compare](images/PR-file-compare.png)

-    > **Note**: You can comment on code or files in the PR and have conversations with the team throughout the review process.
+    {% include note.html content= "You can comment on code or files in the PR and have conversations with the team throughout the review process." %}

 1. Click **Approve** to approve the pull request.

 1. Now that the policies have been fulfilled, you can complete the PR which will merge the changes into *master* (the target branch).
 Click **Complete** to do the merge.

-1. In the dialog, accept the defaults and click **Complete merge**
+1. In the dialog, accept the defaults and click **Complete merge**.

     ![Complete the merge](images/complete-merge.png)